weklund/learn-c-sharp-with-tests/why.md

 Imagine these units as simple Lego bricks which have coherent APIs that we can combine with other bricks to make bigger systems.
 Underneath these APIs there could be dozens of things (types, functions et al) collaborating to make them work how they need to.

-For instance if you were writing a bank in Go, you might have an "account" package.
+For instance if you were writing a bank in C#, you might have an "account" package.
 It will present an API that does not leak implementation detail and is easy to integrate with.

-If you have these units that follow these properties you can write unit tests against their public APIs. _By definition_ these tests can only be testing useful behaviour.
+If you have these units that follow these properties you can write unit tests against their public APIs. _By definition_ these tests can only be testing useful behavior.
 Underneath these units we are free to refactor the implementation as much as we need to and the tests for the most part should not get in the way.

 ### Are these unit tests?